Keyboard shortcuts

 handle_connect

-Called when JavaScript's WebSocket onopen event fires.
-Updates connection state and notifies registered state change handlers.
+Called when JavaScript’s WebSocket onopen event fires.
+Sets is_connected to true via AtomicBool::store() and invokes the registered state_change_handler with RpcTransportState::Connected.

 sequenceDiagram